Academic Catalog 2026-2027

 Department: Dept of Health & Kinesiology

-Advanced Swimming (2) Completion of requirements for the Red Cross Water Safety Instructor’s Certifcate.
-Two hours of laboratory per week.
-Prerequisite: Current Red Cross Senior Life Saving Certifcate.
+Completion of requirements for the Red Cross Water Safety Instructor’s Certificate.
+Must have current Red Cross Senior Life Saving Certificate.

 College/School: College Of Education